EMDR and Brainspotting

 When given the right support and guidance, brains can recover from traumatic events.
 Stress responses are part of all nervous systems’ natural defensive instincts.

 Sometimes, distress remains after the events pass.
 EMDR can assist in helping the brain process and let go of these experiences to allow healing to resume.
-Although an individual will remember the events, their intense sensations and emotions become resolved.
+Although an individual will remember the events, intense sensations and emotions can resolve.

 The phases of EMDR include:

-Phase 1: Resourcing – In the initial EMDR phase, you strengthen and practice internal resources and coping strategies, including grounding, imagery, or creating a container to tuck distressing memories away.
+Phase 1: Resourcing – Strengthen and practice internal resources and coping strategies, including grounding and imagery.
 Time to develop resources allows the brain to have predictable calming anchors to support memory reprocessing.

-Phase 2: Reprocessing – One of the benefits of EMDR is that clients don’t need to discuss in detail what happened.
-Instead, through mindfulness, they receive guidance to focus on only one aspect of their experience at a time (emotion, sensation, image, etc.).
-At the same time, bilateral stimulation helps calm the brain and integrate the left brain with the emotional right side of the brain.
-This process allows the trauma centers of the brain to work through and let go of the memory from a calm state.
+Phase 2: Reprocessing – Through mindfulness, clients focus on only one aspect of their experience at a time (emotion, sensation, image, etc.).
+At the same time, bilateral stimulation (handheld tappers, light bar, etc) helps calm the brain to further processing.
+The trauma centers of the brain can then work through and let go of the memories from a calm state.

 Phase 3: Maintenance – In this phase, positive beliefs are integrated and savored to build them into everyday life.